-You can reach Kairakuen from Mito Station by bus or on foot.
-Kanto Tetsudo buses leave from the station’s north exit, take about 15 minutes, cost 270 yen, and are covered by the 1-day bus pass.
-Buses run 1–2 times per hour.
+You can reach Kairakuen from Mito Station either by bus or on foot.
+Kanto Tetsudo buses depart from the station’s north exit, take about 15 minutes, cost 270 yen, and are covered by the 1-day bus pass.
+Buses run 1 to 2 times per hour.

-Alternatively, it's a 30-minute walk from Mito Station to the garden along the peaceful path by Senba Lake.
+Alternatively, it’s a 30-minute walk from Mito Station to the garden along a peaceful path beside Senba Lake.
 During the plum blossom season, some trains on the JR Joban Line stop at the seasonal Kairakuen Station, located right next to the garden.

 Kairakuen Garden

-Kairakuen Garden (偕楽園) in Mito is one of Japan’s three most celebrated landscape gardens and is especially known for its stunning grove of over 3,000 plum trees.
-These trees bloom beautifully in white, pink, and red from late February to March, attracting many visitors during the annual Mito Plum Festival.
-Built in 1841 by Lord Tokugawa Nariaki, the garden was designed for both the local people and the ruling class, living up to its name meaning “a park to be enjoyed together.”
+Kairakuen Garden (偕楽園) in Mito is one of Japan’s three great landscape gardens, renowned for its breathtaking display of over 3,000 plum trees.
+These trees bloom in vibrant shades of white, pink, and red from late February through March, creating a colorful and fragrant landscape that draws crowds from across the country during the annual Mito Plum Festival.
+Established in 1841 by Lord Tokugawa Nariaki, the garden was uniquely designed as a space for both the samurai elite and the general public—a reflection of its name, which means “a park to be enjoyed together.”

 Hours and Fees